mrochk/fastlob/README.md

 <img src="ss.png" width=400>

 We implement three types of orders: *FOK*, *GTC* and *GTD*.
 Every order is defined as a limit order, but will be executed as a market order if its price matches the best (bid or ask) limit price in the book.

+For GTD orders, the book only supports whole seconds for the order expiry (order can not expire in 3.8 seconds, will be rounded to 4).

 <a href="TODO.md">TODO</a>